 The project site is a very underutilized parcel of land on the south side of Plummer Street, on a section of Plummer Street that is adjacent to an existing 75-unit senior citizen housing development east of the site.
 The location of this site is unique because it serves as a buffer between the more intensive uses along Sepulveda Boulevard to the east from the single family neighborhood to the west and south.
-Its substantial size, approximately 136,492 square feet of lot area (3.13 net acres), the development of 75-unit detached residential condominium project and the fact that the site has dual zoning establishes a strong physical identity.
+Its substantial size, approximately 136,492 square feet of lot area (3.13 net acres), the development of a 54-unit apartment building over a portion of the site fronting Sepulveda Boulevard with the remainder "L" shaped portion of the site to be developed at a lower density with a 21-unit detached residential condominium creates a pattern that is sensitive to the surrounding single family neighborhoods to the west and south of the site while concentrating the majority of the density along the higher density area facing the Sepulveda Boulevard block.
+The total overall density for the project is 75-units and the project's mix of housing as for-sale and for-rent creates the significant social, economic and strong physical sense of identity for the area.
+75-unit detached residential condominium project and the fact that the site has dual zoning establishes a strong physical identity.

-2. General Plan Text.
-The Mission Hills - Panorama City - North Hills Community Plan text includes the following relevant land use goals, objectives, policies and programs:

-GOAL 1: A SAFE SECURE, AND HIGH QUALITY RESIDENTIAL ENVIRONMENT FOR ALL ECONOMIC, AGE, AND ETHNIC SEGMENTS OF THE COMMUNITY.
+- 2. General Plan Text.
+The Mission Hills Panorama City North Hills Community Plan text includes the following relevant land use goals, objectives, policies and programs: - GOAL 1: A SAFE SECURE, AND HIGH QUALITY RESIDENTIAL ENVIRONMENT FOR ALL ECONOMIC, AGE, AND ETHNIC SEGMENTS OF THE COMMUNITY.